adrowe1/adrowe1.github.io/articles/watermazeanalysis.md

        </div>
        <div id="collapseStarts" class="panel-collapse collapse">
          <div class="panel-body">
-           The start positions for the blocks on days one to four are shown (NW, NE, SW, SE), alongside the start points for the testing on days five and twelve (S).
+           <p> The start positions for the blocks on days one to four are shown (NW, NE, SW, SE), alongside the start points for the testing on days five and twelve (S). </p>
            <div class="col-xs-12   ">
                    <div class="well">
                            <img src="/articles/watermaze/start.positions.png" class="img-responsive">